GrinningSoulGH/db-requester/README.md

 - S2_LOGIN - login for the S2 service;
 - S2_PASSWORD - password for the S2 service.

+Database scripts use the environment variable DB_URL, that is the same as service's.

 ## Running
 To populate the database, run
 ```
 $(venv) env DB_URL="${DB_URL}" python populate_db.py
 ```
 Population script is repeatable, on subsequent runs it adds rows to the `queue_requests` table.

 To query the database, run
 ```
 $(venv) env DB_URL="${DB_URL}" python query_db.py
 ```

 To cleanup the database, run
 ```
 $(venv) env DB_URL="${DB_URL}" python cleanup_db.py
 ```

 To run S2, run
 ```
 $(venv) pip install aiohttp